inca/cx-site/src/main/webapp/pages/index.md

   * Circumflex components require minimum initial configuration, while still allowing developers to easily override defaults if necessary.
   * Circumflex is based on Scala.
 It has all the benefits of Scala.
-  It runs on JVM.
+  It runs on the JVM.
 It is fast.
 It is concise.
-  * Circumflex does not try to solve all the problems the developer might ever face.
+  * Circumflex does not try to solve all the problems a developer might ever face.
-  It keeps minimal features set, allowing developers to choose the tools and libraries that best suit their particular needs.
+  It maintains a minimal features set, allowing developers to choose the tools and libraries that best suit their particular needs.
-  * Circumflex is designed to use the powers of Apache Maven 2 software management platform.
+  * Circumflex is designed to use the powers of the Apache Maven 2 software management platform.
 Adding Circumflex components to your project is a matter of few more lines in your `pom.xml`.
-  * All Circumflex components are designed for ease-of-use and clarity of your code.
+  * All Circumflex components are designed to maximize the ease-of-use and clarity of your code.
   The development process with Circumflex is intuitive and extremely productive.
-  * Circumflex is completely free, with BSD-style [license](/license.html).
+  * Circumflex is completely free, with a BSD-style [license](/license.html).

-## Quick start
+## Quick start  {#start}

-### Use with existing projects
+### Use With Wxisting Projects  {#existing-projects}

 If you already have a project and wish to use one of the Circumflex components, just add the corresponding dependency to your project's `pom.xml`: